shyamkarla/guide-intro-to-angular/NOTES.md

 * view templating section is at part 13, probably worth doing here instead... it's like the first thing you do in the official angular tutorial.
 *

+    removed the section 13 on view tmpl and put something here instead

+    Tidied up the factory a little bit, no longer setting messages of factory inside the directive after just invoking the factory method <face-palm> why make this coupling??

+* problem here... lots of advance view logic using ng-model, ng-hide, ng-show, ng-repeat, ng-click it's not explained